Vejron/kanbanista/src/tutorial/part-2.md

-# Part 2 - Styling with UnoCss
+# Part 2 - Cleaning up and styling with UnoCss

-In this part of the tutorial, we will set up UnoCss in our project and start styling our kanban board.
+In this part of the tutorial we will clean up our project a bit and start styling our application.
 UnoCss is a utility-first CSS framework inspired by Tailwind CSS but faster and generally less hassle.
 UnoCss generates only the CSS that is actually used in the project.
 This makes it a great choice for Vue 3 projects as it allows us to use atomic classes without worrying about the final bundle size.

-## Cleaning up and configuring UnoCss
+## Cleaning up and global CSS

-Before we start building the kanban board, let's clean up the project a bit.
 Remove all files from the `src/components` & `src/views` directory and delete the `src/assets/logo.png` file.
 We won't be needing them for this tutorial.
-Keep only the `main.css` file in the `src/assets` directory but replace its contents with the following:
+Keep only the `main.css` file in the `src/assets` directory but replace it with the following content:

 ```css
 html,